Chtho1y/Chtho1y/README.md

 ---

-## Technical Skills

-Below are the technologies I have experience with and am proficient in:

-- **Programming Languages**: Python, JavaScript, TypeScript, Bash
-- **Virtualization**: VMware, Kubernetes, Docker/Docker Compose
-- **Operating Systems**: Linux, Windows

----

 Opinions expressed on this website are solely my own and do not represent those of my employers or collaborators.